jh3nd3rs0n/jargyle/README.md

 A SOCKS5 request rule has the following fields:

 -   `ruleAction` : Specifies the action to take.
 Value can be either of the following: `ALLOW`, `DENY`.
 This field is required.
--   `sourceAddressRange` : Specifies the address range for the source (client) address.
+-   `clientAddressRange` : Specifies the address range for the client address.
 This field is optional.
 -   `method` : Specifies the negotiated SOCKS5 method.
 Value can be any of the following: `NO_AUTHENTICATION_REQUIRED`, `USERNAME_PASSWORD`, `GSSAPI`.
 This field is optional.
 -   `user` : Specifies the user if any after the negotiated SOCKS5 method.
 This field is optional.
 -   `command` : Specifies the command type of the SOCKS5 request.
 Value can be any of the following: `CONNECT`, `BIND`, `UDP_ASSOCIATE`, `RESOLVE`.
 This field is optional.